tropicsquare/libtropic-stm32/NUCLEO_L432KC/README.md

  > If you want to do a quick connectivity check for example with 'Hello World' example, all elf binaries are available [here](https://github.com/tropicsquare/libtropic-stm32/actions/workflows/build_and_upload_examples.yml) (click on latest workflow run, scroll down to `Artifacts` and download an artifact for your board).

 ## Display And Save Chip ID And Fw Versions
-To display actual versions of internal firmwares and details from CHIP ID data field, execute following example:
+To display actual versions of internal firmwares and details from CHIP ID data field, program and execute following example:
 ```bash
 ./flash.sh build/lt_ex_show_chip_id_and_fwver.elf
 ```